freeCodeCamp/chinese/chinese/articles/the-python-code-example-handbook.md

 Python Switch Statement – Switch Case Example

 Until version 3.10, Python never had a feature that implemented what the switchstatement does in other programming languages.
-So, if you wanted to execute multiple conditional statements, you would’ve hadto use the elif keyword like this: age = 120 if age > 90: print(“You are too old to par…
+So, if you wanted to execute multiple conditional statements, you would’ve hadto use the elif keyword like this: age = 120 if age > 90: print(“You are too old to par……

 ![favicon](https://cdn.freecodecamp.org/universal/favicons/favicon.ico)Kolade ChrisfreeCodeCamp.org